- Why is supply market analysis required?

 For further detail, the Acquisition Planning Guideline outlines the requirements and expectations for each quadrant.
 Appendix 1 of the guideline outlines the key elements of a detailed acquisition plan.

-Is it appropriate for Public Authorities to develop templates for acquisition planning based on the SPB Acquisition Planning Guideline?
+Is it appropriate for Public Authorities to develop templates for acquisition planning based on the SPB Acquisition Planning Policy?

 One of the opportunities in improving efficiency is for public authorities to develop their own templates, taking into account their specific requirements and the types of procurement undertaken.